bsdpot/potluck/caddy-s3-nomad/README.md

 DOMAIN is the domain name of the site.
 You can set this with the `-d` parameter and the domain name.

+EMAIL is the email address to use for SSL certificate registration.
+You can set this with the `-e` parameter and email address.

 SERVER is the S3 server.
 You can also set this with the `-h` parameter followed by the S3 host..

 USERNAME to access the S3 repo is can be set with `-u` and the username.